Have you ever checked the latest Visa Bulletin only to see that visa retrogression has pushed your green card process back?

 Visa retrogression can feel like a setback, but understanding what it means and how to manage it can help you stay on track with your green card process.

-Whether you are applying for an EB2 or EB3 visa or other employment-based green card, staying informed and being proactive is key.
+Whether you are applying for an EB-2 or EB-3 visa or other employment-based green card, staying informed and being proactive is key.

 If you need help evaluating your qualifications and navigating the green card process, contact us today.
 We can guide you through every step and help you explore your options to minimize the impact of visa retrogression.